Sentinel7/python-algorithms/README.md

 # Algorithms
-This repository contains a large set of algorithms which I have written in Python.
-I've created this repository to learn about algorithms and improve solving different common computer science problems.
-Many of the files have self-explanatory names.
+This repository contains a collection of classic and more specialized algorithms that I have written in Python.

 ### Sorting: